danofsteel32/danql/README.md

 ## About
 Orms typically don't work very well for people who like SQL.
 But writing the basic CRUD ops for every table simply takes too long.
-This library is the sweet spot for me in that it makes the easy stuff easy and makes the hard stuff easily doable in plain sql.
+This library is the sweet spot for me in that it makes the easy stuff quick and the hard stuff easily doable in plain sql.

 ## Usage Guide
 You probably already have SQLite installed but if you don't just install it